rahul23aug/rahul23aug/README.md

 I’m currently learning Advanced statistics and maths for DL

-🤔 I’m looking for help with I’m looking for help with building a Datascience Portfolio.
+🤔 I’m looking for help with building a Datascience Portfolio.

 👯 I’m looking to collaborate on open source prpjects